Breeze/breeze.github.io/doc-net/persistencemanager-core.md

 	    Modified = 16,
 	}

-The `ContextProvider` infers the intended save operation from this `EntityState`.
+The `PersistenceManager` infers the intended save operation from this `EntityState`.
 For example, values of an entity in the `Modified` state will update the already-existing record in the data store with the matching entity key.

 <a name="OriginalValuesMap"></a>